cfengine/documentation/enterprise-cfengine-guide/user-interface.markdown

 ## User profile

-Profile is accessible from any view of the mission portal, from the drop down in the top right hand corner.
+The user profile is accessible from any view of the mission portal, from the drop down in the top right hand corner.

 ![Opening Profile](Settings-1.png)

-User profile allows to change timezone options.
+From the profile, you can adjust timezone options.

 ![User Profile](User-profile.png)

 * Time zone
-  * You can select any time zone from searchable drop-down.
+  * You can select any time zone from the searchable drop-down.
 * Autodetect time zone change and ask for update
-  * If this option is selected Mission portal will ask you to update time zone in case of time zone change
+  * If this option is selected Mission portal will ask you to update time zone when a difference is detected from your browser.
   ![Time zone modal](Time-zone-modal.png)
 * Always use system/browser time
   * Mission portal will automatically change your profile timezone when a system/browser timezone is changed.